 Whistleblower (“Qui Tam“) cases are complex matters which often require extensive communication and coordination with the United States Department of Justice, local United States Attorneys’ Offices, all 50 state Attorneys General Offices, the Federal Bureau of Investigation, the Food and Drug Administration, the Securities and Exchange Commission, the Office of Inspector General, the Internal Revenue Service, and numerous other federal and state agencies.
 Now in private practice, Mr. Miller is able to provide his clients with extensive trial experience, deep insight into the personnel, structure, and function of these government entities, and a thorough understanding of the investigative sequences utilized by the prosecutors who lead these cases.

 Mr. Miller is a former President of the National Association of Medicaid Fraud Control Units (“NAMFCU”), an organization whose members were responsible for securing more than 1,300 criminal convictions and returning more than $1.3 billion to the Medicaid Program during Mr. Miller’s term.
 As a member of NAMFCU’s Global Case Committee, Mr. Miller routinely worked on large-scale fraud cases.
 Prior to serving as NAMFCU’s President, Mr. Miller was the co-chair of NAMFCU’s Qui Tam Subcommittee where he coordinated communications and litigation positions for all states which have enacted False Claims Acts.
-Through these various roles, Mr. Miller helped execute a multi-year plan to increase the level of state involvement in national fraud investigations and prosecutions.

 Prior to serving as Director of the Medicaid Fraud Unit, Mr. Miller was a Deputy Attorney General in the Criminal Division of the Delaware Department of Justice.
 During that time he managed a large caseload and prosecuted hundreds of violent offenders.